 The History Department aims to teach Bootham students to be well-informed, enquiring and independent thinkers who are able to question and make sense of the world around them.
 Not only does History develop students’ abilities to argue, analyse and synthesise, but it is also an enjoyable and interesting subject in its own right.

 Finding old scholar Eric Busvine Butler at Tyne Cot Memorial to the Missing

 Our curriculum aims to provide students with a broad sweep of History in Schoolrooms, gaining an understanding of the development of our island history and the wider world.
 At iGCSE we follow the Cambridge iGCSE Twentieth Century course to allow students an understanding of the modern world with the opportunity for independent study through their coursework on Stalinist Russia.

-The link to the GCSE curriculum for 2016 entry is here, and for the sixth form curriculum for 2017, click here.
-Updated information for GCSE 2017 entry will be available in September/October 2016.
+The link to the GCSE curriculum for 2017 entry is here, and for the sixth form curriculum for 2017, click here.

 French Revolution visit to Paris

 In College, the department offers courses on late medieval to more modern social, economic, political and military History in Britain and Europe, allowing students to investigate a broad range of topics, from the Spanish Inquisition to the Sun King, the impact of the French Revolution and the problem of poverty in the nineteenth century.
 College historians relish the opportunity to investigate a topic of their own choosing for their A level coursework, with recent topics ranging from Queen Melisende of Jerusalem to Korolev’s role in the Space Race.
 Students make the most of an excellent History Department library and a well-stocked History section of the John Bright library, as well as conducting their own research outside of school.

 Historians visiting the United Nations on the History Art visit to the USA